 One day Rudolph sauntered into Court and handed the courtroom clerk a document.
-He hand delivered copies to the prosecution and similarly graced his seven co-counsel.
+He hand delivered copies to the prosecution and similarly graced his six co-counsel.
 I was at the Government table, an Assistant United States Attorney, doing battle with a phalanx of real lawyers led by the legendary Ted Koskoff.
 I felt I didn't have time for Zolowitz, a cartoon of a lawyer who merely distracted me from my mission.

 What was this document he was bothering me with.
 I looked at it quickly.
 It was styled a---you guessed it--- Motion in Limine.
 "What the hell is this", I said to the prosecutor next to me, "A Motion in Lah Mine?"
 (No one else had ever seen one of these and my mispronunciation went un-noticed.)
 I had been around, your see.
 I had practiced in Our Nation's Capitol.
 I had seen many good lawyers.
 I had read many books.
 I was a federal prosecutor.
 I had never even heard of a Motion in Lah Mine.
 It must not exist.